Renting a car in Ireland can be confusing. The steps below, which have been followed by over 120,000 people, make the process easy-to-understand.

 The best car rental companies in Ireland

-I’ve had either first or second hand experience with 3 to 4 of the main car rental companies in Ireland, and the experiences were all fairly similar.
+I’ve had either first or second hand experience with 4 of the main car rental companies in Ireland, and the experiences were all very similar.

 So, I’ve left the comments section open below – if you’ve experience with renting a car in Ireland and you have a company that you’d like to recommend, shout away.